Spaces filling up for Kilimanjaro Challenge

 - Jun 26

-Far from the San Dieguito watershed and at 19,341 feet above sea level, hikers can explore Africa’s tallest peak as the Mt.
-Kilimanjaro Challenge returns for a second, epic adventure during summer 2026.
+Far from the San Dieguito watershed and at 19,341 feet above sea level, hikers can explore the summit of Mt.
+Kilimanjaro Challenge as this faraway group hike returns for a second, epic adventure during summer 2026.

 The challenge combines the physical feat with a second goal for participants to raise funds to support conservation activities within the San Dieguito River watershed.
 The first trip netted more than $32,000.